projectsesame/sesame/site/content/docs/v1.14.2/config/rate-limiting.md

       port: 8081
 ```

-Now add a reference to it in the Contour config file:
+Now add a reference to it in the Sesame config file:
 ```yaml
 rateLimitService:
   # The namespace/name of the extension service.